Medications for neck pain, back pain and underlying spinal conditions

 - Ultram — for moderate and moderately severe pain

 - Acetaminophen — for mild pain, headaches and fever

 - Ibuprofen — for arthritic pain, muscle soreness and inflammation

 - Oral steroids — for inflammation, allergic reaction and arthritic pain

 - Nonsteroidal anti-inflammatory drugs (NSAIDs) — for muscle soreness and inflammation

 - Anti-seizure medications — for managing epileptic seizures and reducing the sensitivity of nerves to stimulation

 - Antidepressants — for managing depression and relieving chronic pain by changing the perception of pain

-- Opioid analgesic’s – these commonly prescribed habit-forming medications alter the perception of pain
+- Opioids — are commonly prescribed habit-forming medications that alter the perception of pain

-With any medication, the patient needs to fully understand the benefits and potential risks of the drugs as well as their proper usage.
+With any medication, the patient needs to fully understand the benefits and potential risks of the drug as well as its proper usage.
 Many medications can offer significant benefits but also come with risk and the potential for abuse.
 Some medications may not be recommended for children or pregnant women.
-It is very important to always check with your doctor before taking new medication – even if it is available over the counter – and to fully read the warning labels.
-Additionally, many medications induce side-effects, such as dizziness, headache, fatigue, dry mouth, constipation, increased blood pressure, and more.
+It is very important to always check with your doctor before taking a new medication, even if it is available over the counter, and to fully read the warning labels.
+Additionally, many medications induce side effects, such as dizziness, headache, fatigue, dry mouth, constipation and increased blood pressure.